Fennel; Foeniculum

 Foeniculum for breast enhancement

-Use of fennel should be limited to mid-proliferative phase to no more than 1 individual fennel seed in a herbal tea no more than once per phase.
-Fennel should be avoided for those who have health concerns.
-Proliferative is a specific herbal program limited to proliferative phase.
+Use of fennel should be limited to mid-proliferative phase or luteal phase to no more than 1 individual fennel seed at a time.
+Fennel should be avoided for those who have a history of hormonal imbalances.
+Use fennel with another primarily phyto-progestin.

 Similar herbs

-Spearmint, peppermint and basil have constituents: anethole, estragole or similar phytochemicals.
+Spearmint, peppermint and basil contain anisole constituents: anethole, estragole or similar phytochemicals.
 It seems basil is more androgenic, while spearmint and peppermint usually have estrogenic actions.
+Spearmint and peppermint have been replaced in other herb profiles.

 Precautions